Last Updated on 27th July 2024

 Drinks

-When you’re out in the wilderness, it’s essential that you’re able to stay hydrated.
+When you’re camping in the wilderness, it’s essential that you’re able to stay hydrated.
 That means plenty of water.
 But bear in mind also that you’re camping for pleasure, and that taking along a supply of alcohol might be worthwhile.
 Don’t skimp on quality, and make sure that you’ve got a chiller box to keep everything nice and cold.
 High-quality craft IPAs, and wines to match whatever food you’re taking, are sure to fit the bill nicely.

 Foldable Chair